 - Java program can be written in any plain text file and can be named as myprogram.java

 - Again, that will be converted into 0’s and 1’s by JVM (Java Virtual Machine).
-It can be run in any platform as JVM is available for several operating systems.
+It can be run on any platform as JVM is available for several operating systems.

-- JRE is the Java Runtime environment which is required to run the java application and it consists of JVM, java package classes and runtime libraries.
+- JRE is the Java Runtime environment that is required to run the Java application and it consists of JVM, package classes and runtime libraries.

 - Click here to download JDK.